japila-books/spark-structured-streaming-internals/docs/ContinuousExecution.md

 logicalPlan: LogicalPlan
 ----

-`logicalPlan` resolves <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> leaf logical operators (with a <<spark-sql-streaming-ContinuousReadSupport.md#, ContinuousReadSupport>> source) to <<spark-sql-streaming-ContinuousExecutionRelation.md#, ContinuousExecutionRelation>> leaf logical operators.
+`logicalPlan` resolves <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> leaf logical operators (with a [ContinuousReadSupport](ContinuousReadSupport.md) source) to <<spark-sql-streaming-ContinuousExecutionRelation.md#, ContinuousExecutionRelation>> leaf logical operators.

 Internally, `logicalPlan` transforms the <<analyzedPlan, analyzed logical plan>> as follows:

 .
-For every <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> leaf logical operator with a <<spark-sql-streaming-ContinuousReadSupport.md#, ContinuousReadSupport>> source, `logicalPlan` looks it up for the corresponding <<spark-sql-streaming-ContinuousExecutionRelation.md#, ContinuousExecutionRelation>> (if available in the internal lookup registry) or creates a `ContinuousExecutionRelation` (with the `ContinuousReadSupport` source, the options and the output attributes of the `StreamingRelationV2` operator)
+For every <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> leaf logical operator with a [ContinuousReadSupport](ContinuousReadSupport.md) source, `logicalPlan` looks it up for the corresponding <<spark-sql-streaming-ContinuousExecutionRelation.md#, ContinuousExecutionRelation>> (if available in the internal lookup registry) or creates a `ContinuousExecutionRelation` (with the `ContinuousReadSupport` source, the options and the output attributes of the `StreamingRelationV2` operator)

 .
 For any other `StreamingRelationV2`, `logicalPlan` throws an `UnsupportedOperationException`:
 +